-Domestic small businesses and domestic nonprofit organizations will receive the patent rights clause at 37 CFR 401.14, i.e., the implementation of the Bayh-Dole Act.
+Domestic small businesses and domestic nonprofit organizations will receive the patent rights clause per 37 CFR 401.14, i.e., as stipulated via the implementation of the Bayh-Dole Act.
 This clause permits domestic small business and domestic nonprofit organizations to retain title to subject inventions.
 Therefore, small businesses and nonprofit organizations do not need to request a waiver.